DeepLearnPhysics/larcvdataset/README.md

 ```

 By providing this function to the user, we provide flexibilty.
-However, sometimes, you just want the images in the tree, yo.
-We provide a class
+Of course, sometimes, users like "just gimme the images in the file, yo".
-(to be written -- sorry) that you can use to do this common task.
+We provide a class (*to be written -- sorry*) that you can use to do this common task.

-We will pass this function into a "Worker".
+We will our event loading function into a "server" (instance of `LArCVServer` class)
-Copies of the worker will be created by a server or feeder so that we
+which will create workers, whose job is to load images
-continuously load images into memory for the file.
+from the file into memory and pass it to the server upon request.
-This is the attempt at speed.
+This is our attempt at speed.

 Here is us setting this up (assume we defined a function `load_data` to do the above):